 The cliche shot is sometimes a cliche for a good reason, because it works.
-The sunset viewing spot for cars is an old standard and an excellent one.
-Buses have to go a little further up the hill and walk their passengers along the dunes for a peak at Uluru under the last light.
-The sunset viewing is excellent and even with a crowd of people to share it with, and some competition for parking spots, the experience is still photographically marvellous.
+The sunset viewing spot for cars is an old standard and an excellent one, with lovely clear views across red sands and flowering grevillea.
+Buses cannot enter this parking strip, and have to take their crowds further up the hill for views that are just a little too far away in my opinion.
+The sunset viewing is excellent, even with a crowd of people to share it with.
+Get in early to avoid missing out on a parking spot.
 A good 24mm lens is the go here, or a 35mm at the very minimum.
 You're pretty close to the rock in fact, and this location gives a good aspect on the height as the monolith emerges from the surrounding bush.

 I arrived here at 3pm one day and spent the next 2 hours watching the colours change, and the crowds too.
-Waiting for the very last light is not always best, depending on the clouds that day, and even at 3pm the photography is worth your effort. (and even when you've accidentally left your polariser in a hotel 500kms west of Uluru!)
-My advice is start early and keep shooting, as the combination of back-clouds, light intensity, colour of the sunset and smokey skies provide a fantastic variety of tones upon the rock itself and sky above.
+Waiting for the very last light is not always best, depending on the clouds that day, and even at 3pm the photography is worth your effort.
+My advice is start early and keep shooting, as the combination of back-clouds, light intensity, colour of the sunset and smoky skies provide a fantastic variety of tones upon the rock itself and sky above.

 Sunrise was always a funny experience at the rock, with a particular stretch of highway becoming crowded with buses and motorhomes each morning.
 It was ratty and unruly, and faced towards some sacred areas of the rock.
 As of 2011 that has all changed with a new sunrise location developed to cater for large numbers, and much further away from the rock itself.